FAQs – Everything You Need and Want to Know!

 The first class will be the hardest.
 Each time you come back to your mat you’ll get a better grip on the terminology and postures.
 Class 10 will feel completely different than class one.
 If you really want a chance to break it down, we offer private instruction.

 At Y2 our teachers do not practice with their students but rather walk around the room offering instruction and assists.
 This allows them to better feel the energy of classes and to keep an eye out to make sure everyone is staying safe and enjoying class.
 If you receive an assist, it does not mean that you were doing the posture wrong.
 The goal of assists are to help you to experience the postures on a deeper level and to become more aware of your place in space and alignment.
 And don’t worry about how sweaty you might be, our teachers enjoy giving assists and don’t mind sweaty yogis!

 We LOVE music at Y2 and we think it has a huge impact in the overall energy and feeling of classes.
 You may find our playlists to be a little non-traditional but it’s one of the things our regular students love most about us!
 We play the music loud to help you drown out the thoughts in your head so that you can become totally immersed in what you’re doing and hopefully achieve a state of moving meditation.

 Will I ever get used to the heat?

 Our heated studio is heated to 98-101 degrees and 60% humidity.
 When you first begin practicing there may be an adjustment period as your body gets acclimated to the heat but stick with it!
 It’s imperative that you pre-hydrate before class and stay hydrated during.
 We encourage adding electrolyte powder to your water bottle if you need a little something extra.
 We sell Ultima Electrolyte Replacement in our retail area.
-If you do start to feel dizzy or like you need a break, simply step out of the room.
+If you do start to feel like you need a break, simply step out of the room.
 We have water fountains, an ice machine and a bench right outside of the studio!